Databasic-NET/Databasic/README.md

 // load all dealers with id higher than 5 into dictionary
-// and complete dictionary keys by Id column Dictionary<Int32, Dealer> dct = Command.Prepare(
+// and complete dictionary keys by Id column Dictionary<Int32, Dealer> dct = Statement.Prepare(
     "SELECT * FROM Dealers WHERE Id > @id" ).FetchAll(new {
     id = 5
 }).ToDictionary<Int32, Dealer>("Id")
 ```

 ## Features
-- choosing connection by config index or name as another param of Command.Prepare()
+- choosing connection by config index or name as another param of Databasic.Statement.Prepare()
-- passing transactions as second param of Command.Prepare()
+- passing transactions as second param of Databasic.Statement.Prepare()
 - any non-select SQL statements
 - Microsoft SQL Server and MySQL server support
 - selection single value (for example counts etc...)